Charlotte Viall Wiser: Early life

-Charlotte was born at Chicago, Illinois, and graduated from University of Chicago.
-While in furlough, she completed her MS degree in Nutrition from Cornell University in 1933.
+Charlotte Melina Viall was born in Chicago, Illinois, and was educated at the University of Chicago.
 She was sent as a Presbyterian missionary to India in 1916.
-She married William H. Wiser, another Presbyterian missionary arrived India in 1915, at Allahabad in 1916.
+She married William H. Wiser, another Presbyterian missionary in India, at Allahabad in 1916.
 They had three sons – Arthur, Alfred, and Edward.

 Missionary work

-Her first term, including her husband's was to teach in Allahabad, and to do social work in Kanpur.
-She taught courses at the Allahabad Agricultural Institute.
-During their second term (1925–1930), they worked in Mainpuri, and lived in village Karimpur, near Agra, to get to know the village people and village life.
+Her first term of missionary work was spent doing social work in Kanpur and teaching courses at the Allahabad Agricultural Institute.
+During their second missionary term (1925–1930), they worked in Mainpuri, and lived in village Karimpur, near Agra, to get to know the village people and village life.